tannineo/cs7ns6-groupwork/README.md

 ### Compile

-Using `openjdk 12.0`.
+Please use at least `jdk 1.8` to compile the project, with the MAVEN (`mvn`) toolchain installed.

-To compile, run the compiling script in the root of the project folder, a jar file `KVNode.jar` will appear at the root.
+To compile, run the compiling script `compile.sh` in the root of the project folder, a jar file `KVNode.jar` will appear at the root.

 ```text
 $ sh compile.sh